 The Negotiators podcast takes you behind the scenes of the negotiating table with stories from people resolving some of the world’s most dramatic conflicts.
 Hosted by Jenn Williams, The Negotiators is a production of Doha Debates and Foreign Policy.

-Season 3 begins September 19, wherever you get your podcasts.
+Season 3 is out now, wherever you get your podcasts.

 In 2065, a reluctant defense lawyer must defend a climate refugee accused of murder.
 In 2022, writer Christopher Brown and tribal attorney Jack Fiander explain what he killed.